-- for yield in any of the following three years, the authority will be unable to borrow from the PWLB to finance any expenditure in its capital plan. - 50.
-These investment assets bought primarily for yield would usually have one or more of the following characteristics: - a. buying land or existing buildings to let out at market rate - b. buying land or buildings which were previously operated on a commercial basis which is then continued by the local authority without any additional investment or modification - c. buying land or existing buildings other than housing which generate income and are intended to be held indefinitely, rather than until the achievement of some meaningful trigger such as the completion of land assembly - d. buying a speculative investment asset (including both financial and non-financial assets) that generates yield without a direct policy purpose - 51.
-If a local authority is planning to acquire investment assets bought primarily for yield in any of the following three years, the authority will be unable to borrow from the PWLB to finance any expenditure in its capital plan.
-Local authorities cannot use the receipts from selling existing primarily for yield assets to acquire new primarily for yield assets.
-Local authorities can use the receipts from selling existing primarily for yield assets to finance other capital expenditure in service delivery, regeneration, housing and preventative action. - 52.
-Where an authority has committed to a transaction which would be categorised as investment assets bought primarily for yield but commenced or was contractually agreed prior to 26 November 2020, this will not affect access to the PWLB.
-Where an authority decides to proceed with a new investment asset bought primarily for yield transaction despite these lending terms, they will not be able to access the PWLB in that financial year and the PWLB cannot be used to refinance this transaction at any point in the future.
+- 52. These investment assets bought primarily for financial return would usually have one or more of the following characteristics: - a) buying land or existing buildings to let out at market rate - b) buying land or buildings which were previously operated on a commercial basis which is then continued by the local authority without any additional investment or modification - c) buying land or existing buildings other than housing which generate income and are intended to be held indefinitely, rather than until the achievement of some meaningful trigger such as the completion of land assembly - d) buying a speculative investment asset (including both financial and non-financial assets) that generates yield without a direct policy purpose - 53.
+A local authority reporting that it plans to acquire investment assets that are primarily for financial return in any of the three years set out in its DELTA return shall not be permitted to borrow from the PWLB.
+Where, despite these lending terms, an authority acquires an investment asset that is primarily for financial return, in whole or in part, they will not be able to access the PWLB for the financial year in which the transaction takes place and up to the end of the following financial year.
+This restriction applies regardless of whether the authority uses borrowing or capital receipts for that investment.
+Following this period of restriction, the authority may resume borrowing from the PWLB so long as no further investment primarily for financial return is undertaken.
+However, the PWLB can never be used to refinance any borrowing used to acquire an investment that was, at the time of purchase, primarily for financial return.
+Local authorities can use the receipts from selling existing primarily for financial return assets to finance other capital expenditure in service delivery, regeneration, housing and financial intervention action.

-53. This does not prevent capital expenditure to maintain existing commercial properties, or in order to increase their value where the local authority is planning to sell the property.
+- 54. Where an authority has committed to a transaction which would be categorised as investment assets bought primarily for financial return but commenced or was contractually agreed on or prior to 26 November 2020, this will not affect access to the PWLB. - 55.
+This does not prevent capital expenditure to maintain existing commercial properties, or in order to increase their value where the local authority is planning to sell the property.

-Reviewing decisions
+Reviewing Decisions